21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 Typically you will use `bash` scripts to execute programs required to simulate the atmosphere, whether these programs are pre-compiled executables (e.g. the Unified Model itself), python scripts for pre-processing or post-processing, or bash commands themselves.

 When we execute programs from the command-line, we are using an 'interactive' session.
 Typically this is used for small programs that require very few resources (i.e. memory, processors, disk space) and can be executed in a few seconds or minutes.
 For larger tasks, a super-computer uses a batch-scheduling system whereby `bash` scripts are submitted to a job scheduler queue with requests for memory, processors and storage.
-The job scheduler then processes each jobs when resources become available.
+The job scheduler then processes each jobs when resources become available. [clv: some guidance on how to know when to submit your job and when it's ok to run on the command line?
+Also, when to use an interactive job?]

 The NCI supercomputer `gadi` uses the `PBS` job scheduler.
 Documentation is available here: